Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

-since for $l=0$ one can write $\tilde \alpha \sqrt{l+1}=\tilde \alpha$.
-As seen in Fig. \ref{volume}(b), the simulation box for both wave packets is $2 \,\mu$m, much larger than the active region.
-We emphasize that the numerical simulation has physical meaning only inside the active region.
-The time-evolution done inside the simulation box, but outside the active region, has to be understood as a mathematical technique to get correct boundary conditions at the borders of the active region (avoiding spurious reflections when electrons leave it and providing a reasonable description on what type of wave function enters it).
-Thus, only inside the active region we include light-matter interaction through $H_{Q}$ in \eqref{Hfull}, while outside electrons just evolve following $H_e$ in \eqref{H_e}, decoupled from the electromagnetic fields which follow $H_{\omega}$ in \eqref{H_R}. \end{multicols}
+where only ground $\phi_0^{(\omega)}(q)$ (zero photon) and first excited $\phi_1^{(\omega)}(q)$ (one photon) states play a role in the transverse fields.
+The corresponding states $\Phi_0(x,0)$ and $\Phi_1(x,0)$ are initial Gaussian electron wave packets deep inside the reservoirs (with no presence probability in the active region) with spatial dispersion $\sigma_x=150$ nm and initial central position $x_{left}=3.5 \; \sigma_x$ from the active region (Fig. \ref{volume}(c)).
+The spatial uncertainty corresponds to standard deviation of the energy distribution (in the initial flat potential) of around $5$ meV, such that each initial electron wave packet has a well-defined $E$.
+The time-evolution done inside a simulation box of $2$ $\mu$m, but outside the active region of about $20$ nm, has to be understood as a mathematical technique to get correct boundary conditions at the borders of the RTD, avoiding spurious reflections when electrons leave it and providing a reasonable description on what type of wave function enters it.
+As mentioned above, only inside the active region we include light-matter coupling through $H^{(D)}_{xq}$ in \eqref{Hfull}; outside, electrons evolve following $H_{xq,e}^{(D)}$ in \eqref{H_e} decoupled from the electromagnetic fields which follow $H_{xq,\omega}^{(D)}$ in \eqref{H_R}.